 Residing nearby or in sight of “our river” is in reality, a love-respect relationship.
 The beauty of the river is visible from several vantage points, among them the views from the towns of Pittston and West Pittston, from the bridge in the borough of Wyoming, and further south in the cities of Wilkes-Barre and Kingston.
 A view may even include spotting a bald eagle gliding low along the river edge, or circling just yards above a busy road.

-Respectively, we find stability in our faith and value in renewing traditions of our ancestors that are intertwined with the tenets of our religious beliefs.
-Our traditions are expressed and preserved in broadly cultural forms or in our family circle; whether large or small in scope.
-Meaningful traditions are those rooted in faith and rich in the expression of our beliefs through prayers, words, hymns and symbolism.
+Respectively, we find stability in our faith and value in renewing many of the ethnic traditions of our ancestors that are intertwined with the tenets of our religious beliefs.
+Our traditions are expressed and preserved in broadly cultural forms as well as within our individual families.
+Meaningful traditions are those rooted in faith and rich in illuminating our beliefs through prayers, words, hymns or symbolism.

 Annual Blessing Continues

 Over the years, our Wyoming Valley Byzantine Catholic faithful of five churches have braved rain and snow, icy wind and cold, and other inconveniences to ensure the blessing of the river happens.
 2017 marked the 14th year of this event.
-In earlier years, the participants would proceed along the Pierce Street (Veterans Memorial) bridge connecting Kingston and Wilkes-Barre, Pennsylvania.
+In earlier years, the participants would walk along northern sidewalk of the Pierce Street (Veterans Memorial) bridge connecting Kingston and Wilkes-Barre, Pennsylvania.
 The prayers and blessing of the river service would then take place from the center point of the bridge.